 There are weekly eligibility requirements for all extracurricular activities.
-Students in extracurricular activities must report to school before 9:00 a.m. on a regular bell scheduled school day.
+Students in extracurricular activities must report to school before 9:00 a.m. on a regular bell scheduled school day, unless the absence has been approved by the principal in advance.
+If arriving at school after 9:00 a.m., a doctor excuse is necessary also or they will be ineligible for practice, games or performances.
 In the case of a two (2) hour school delay, students in extracurricular activities must report to school by 10:00 a.m. or they will be ineligible for practice, games or performances.
 Students wishing to utilize the fitness center must meet all extra-curricular requirements.
 See Athletic Policy - Article II - Eligibility for specific requirements.